christoph-findling/rust-blockchain/README.md

 When debugging in VS Code: Add a database name to the args array in the launch.json file

+Available commands will be shown in the terminal as soon as the app starts (e.g. block mine {BLOCK_DATA}, block validate {BLOCK_HASH}).

 ## Tests

 Manually create a database named **blockchain_test** and run the test execution with `cargo test -- --test-threads=1`

 Since the tests operate on a real database instance, the **--test-threads=1** flag is essential so there are no conflicting database calls between tests.

 ## Inspired by